bigbridge-nl/product-import/README.md

 If these indexes are set to "Update by Schedule", a Magento cron job based indexer will update the indexes.
 This mode works well with this library.

-If these indexes are set to "Update on Save", you will need to run the indexers manually after the import is done.
+If these indexes are set to "Update on Save", you will need to run the indexers manually after the import is done (bin/magento indexer:reindex).
 This is less advisable.

 ## Default values